lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

-# Combining Optuna with PyMC-Marketing: Causal MMM Hyperparameters Optimization with Bayesian Optimization
+# Let Bayes Tune Bayes: Hyperparameter Optimization for Causal MMMs using Optuna and PyMC-Marketing

-You've built a Bayesian Media Mix Model.
+You’ve spent countless hours fitting your Bayesian Media Mix Model.
 You've tried 5 different Fourier orders for seasonality.
 You've tested adstock lags from 4 to 12 weeks.
-Yet your model still claims your best-performing channel should get zero budget, and your posterior predictive checks look terrible.
-Your stakeholders are questioning whether this "sophisticated" Bayesian approach is worth the complexity.
+Yet your model still insists that your best-performing channel deserves zero budget, and your posterior predictive checks look terrible.
+Stakeholders start questioning whether this “sophisticated” Bayesian approach is worth the effort.

-The truth is: even the most principled causal model can fail with the wrong hyperparameters.
-But there's a systematic solution.
-In this post, we'll demonstrate how to transform weeks of manual hyperparameter tuning into hours of automated optimization by combining Optuna's Bayesian optimization with PyMC-Marketing, using CRPS (Continuous Ranked Probability Score) to properly evaluate probabilistic forecasts.
+The truth is simple: even the most principled causal model can fail if the hyperparameters are wrong.And building Bayesian models is hard.
+Really hard.

+But there’s a systematic way to fix this.
+In this post, we’ll show how to turn weeks of manual tuning into a repeatable optimization process—by combining Optuna’s Bayesian optimization with PyMC-Marketing, and using CRPS (Continuous Ranked Probability Score) to properly evaluate probabilistic forecasts.

-**Important Note**: This tutorial uses synthetic data where we know the ground truth, allowing us to validate our approach.
-Real-world results will vary, but the methodology remains sound.
+**Note**: This tutorial uses synthetic data where we know the ground truth, allowing us to validate our approach.
+Real-world results will vary, but the general approach remains sound.

 ## The Hyperparameter Dilemma in Causal MMM

-Bayesian Media Mix Models encode our understanding of marketing causality: channels have diminishing returns (saturation), effects persist over time (adstock), and seasonal patterns influence baseline sales.
-These aren't mere statistical constructs—they represent hypotheses about real causal mechanisms in your marketing system.
+MMMs encode our understanding of marketing causality: channels have diminishing returns (saturation), effects persist over time (adstock), and seasonal patterns influence baseline sales (seasonality).
+These aren’t just statistical constructs—they’re hypotheses about real causal mechanisms in your marketing system.

-However, even with the right causal structure, choosing the wrong hyperparameters can lead to poor predictions and misleading business recommendations.
+However, even with the right causal structure, poor hyperparameter choices can lead to misleading conclusions and wasted computation.
 Should you use 3 or 7 Fourier components for seasonality?
-Is your adstock decay 4 weeks or 12?
-These seemingly technical choices can dramatically impact whether your model suggests increasing or cutting spend on a channel.
+This choice may sound technical, but it can directly impact whether your model recommends cutting or increasing spend on a channel.

-Traditional approaches to hyperparameter selection have significant limitations:
+## Why Traditional Tuning Fails

+The core idea is borrowed from traditional machine learning: use a validation set and score models based on a defined error metric.
+However, common approaches to hyperparameter tuning often collapse under the computational weight of Bayesian inference:

 - **Grid search** becomes computationally prohibitive when each model fit takes 10-15 minutes with proper MCMC
-- **WAIC** evaluates in-sample fit with a complexity penalty, but doesn't measure true out-of-sample generalization
-- **Manual tuning** based on domain expertise often devolves into expensive trial and error
+- **Manual tuning** based on domain expertise often devolves into time consuming trial and error
-- **Default values** from packages may not suit your specific business context
+- **Default values** from packages may not suit your specific business context or lead to poor convergence

-What we need is a principled approach that efficiently explores the hyperparameter space while properly evaluating probabilistic predictions on held-out data.
-This is where Bayesian optimization meets proper scoring rules.
+In additon to that Bayesian models aren’t just about point predictions—they produce full posterior distributions, capturing uncertainty.
+That means traditional error metrics like RMSE or MAE don’t tell the full story.

+We need a principled and efficient way to explore the hyperparameter space—one that respects the probabilistic nature of Bayesian models.

+This is where **Bayesian optimization** meets **proper scoring rules**.
+Bayesian optimization implemented via Optuna efficiently explores the hyperparameter space using prior information from previous trials, while proper scoring rules such as CRPS provide a principled way to evaluate probabilistic forecasts on the test set.
+Together, they form a systematic loop:

+Propose new hyperparameters (adstock decay, Fourier order, etc.)

+1. Fit the model with PyMC-Marketing
+2. Evaluate the predictive distribution on held-out data using CRPS
+3. Update the search strategy to focus on promising regions
+4. Within a few dozen iterations, this approach can outperform weeks of manual tuning—while remaining fully Bayesian and grounded in uncertainty-aware evaluation.

 ## CRPS: The Right Metric for Probabilistic Forecasts